 ‘ I cannot just reject Ximene out of hand.
 Her guardian would know that there was no good reason for my refusal.
 My father would find out and he would be furious.’

 Edward of Woodstock-24th May 1355

-The Black Prince watched as the Earl swirled the remnants of his wine inside his goblet, then stood, picked up the bottle and refilled the Prince’s goblet and then his own.
+The Black Prince watched as the Earl swirled the remnants of his wine inside his goblet, then stood, picked up the flask, refilled the Prince’s goblet and then his own.
 He then sat down again cautiously, as if he was fearful of spilling his wine.

 ‘William, can you do something for me?’